 This result indeed shows that the circuits are not identical.
-The network parts that have been matched and the network parts that have not been matched can be inspected by using the option -fullbindings with match.
+The network parts that have been matched and the network parts that have not been matched can be inspected in the Program Output window by using the option -fullbindings with match.